 Clients must attend and leave on time.
 You need the time to disinfect before and after each client.

-The client toilet must have clear signs as to proper hand-washing technique, paper disposable towels, and must be accessible in a COVID safe& secure way.
+The client toilet must have hand-washing soap, paper disposable towels, and must be accessible in a COVID safe & secure way.
 Clean everything, including toilets, more often between each use.

 Provide more waste facilities and more frequent rubbish collection.

 Most air conditioning systems do not need adjustment other than to not blow from one user to the next as previously explained, however where systems serve multiple buildings, or you are unsure, advice should be sought from your heating ventilation and air conditioning (HVAC) engineers or advisers.

 Clean objects and surfaces that are touched regularly, including door handles or staff handheld devices, treatment beds/couches (sanitize in-between clients) and make sure there are adequate disposal arrangements for cleaning products, for example, touch-free bins.
 Best clean with a solution that has 70% alcohol.